amalloy/chronicle/README.md

 Chronicle is a dead simple library for getting an infinite sequence of times that match a certain specification.
 It is essentially an abstract version of cron, using Clojure maps to represent time specifications.
+Chronicle makes use of clj-time and Joda-time and returns Joda time objects.

 ## Usage